Chapter 4 - Accessory Off-Street Parking and Loading Regulations

 In the Districts indicated, in designated areas within Manufacturing Districts in Subarea 1, as shown on the maps in APPENDIX J (Designated Areas Within Manufacturing Districts) of this Resolution, the provisions of Sections 44-52 (Required Accessory Off-street Loading Berths) and 44-581 (Size of required loading berths) are modified as set forth in this Section.

-For any zoning lot containing a self-service storage facility that meets the requirements of paragraphs (a) or (b)(1) of Section 42-121 (Use Group 16D self-service storage facilities), all required accessory off-street loading berths for a self-service storage facility shall have a minimum length of 37 feet.
+For any zoning lot containing a self-service storage facility that meets the requirements of paragraphs (d)(1) or (d)(2)(i) of Section 42-193 (Use Group IX – use subject to additional conditions), all required accessory off-street loading berths for a self-service storage facility shall have a minimum length of 37 feet.
 The dimensions of off-street loading berths shall not include driveways, or entrances to or exits from such off-street loading berths.

 The number of accessory off-street loading berths required for uses occupying industrial floor space shall be as set forth in the following table: